coruscateor/gtk_estate/README.md

 Requires the GTK4 library binaries on your system (See [The GTK Book](https://gtk-rs.org/gtk4-rs/stable/latest/book/installation.html) for GTK installation instructions).

-Search your software repositories to find the libadwaita libraries if you want to use any adw features.
+Search your software repositories to find the relevant libadwaita libraries if you want to use any adw features.

 </br>